ssamot/iggi_talk/gg.md

           * Nothing

-# Narrow Competitions
+# Narrow competitions

 ## Enter competitions
 * Implicitly one can think of these "races to the top" as competitions
 * Competitions are the most anti-intellectual thing you can do
-    * Adoloscent/childish idea of "I can run faster than you"
+    * Adolescent/childish idea of "I can run faster than you"
       * When it comes to algorithms, it's mostly "My dad is stronger than your dad"
 * But there is value
 * You need some way to measure progress